OSU-CS362-F16/362Exercises/templates/hw3/README.md

 ## How to submit

 Create a new branch of your repository called `hw3` containing your final submission.
-This branch must be created before the due date to receive credit.
+This branch must be created and pushed to GitHub `git push origin hw3` before the due date to receive credit.